Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ```
 :::

-:::{tab-item} Links to files
+:::{tab-item} References to files
-The following example shows a network with links to separate files for nodes and links:
+The following example shows a network with references to separate files for nodes and links:
 ```{jsoninclude} ../../examples/json/network-separate-files.json
 :jsonpointer:
 ```